avalentino/pyepr/docs/reference.rst

    .. note::

-      the following attributess are part of the *high level* Python API and do not have a counterpart in the C API.
+      the following attributes are part of the *high level* Python API and do not have a counterpart in the C API.

    .. attribute:: data